alexa-samples/skill-sample-nodejs-web-api-hello-world/README.md

 ## FAQs

+### OK, I've deployed the sample, what can I do now?

+* Change your skill's name.
+Look at `./skill-package/interactionModels/custom/en-US.json`.
+This is the language model for your skill when played in the US English language.
+Near the top, look for `invocationName` and change it!
+Run ask deploy to apply the change.
+Changing invocation name specifically can take a minute or two to apply to your testing account.
+* Add something to say!
+The intents block in `./skill-package/interactionModels/custom/en-US.json` contains all of the utterances your skill will be able to recognize.
+It is populated with a few required Amazon standard intents, as well as a few custom ones.
+Look at `HelloWorldIntent` to see how you define a new named intent and provide examples of how your player will invoke it.
+Next, look into `./lambda/index.js` for the same string, `HelloWorldIntent`, to see how you can add a handler that responds when they do.
+* Pass new information from your skill endpoint to your web app.
+In `./lambda/index.js` look at the instances of `Alexa.Presentation.HTML.HandleMessage`.
+This takes an arbitrary JSON blob and sends it to your web app.
+Try modifying an existing one, or add a new intent that responds with this directive.
+Now look in `./web/index.js` and notice how `messageReceivedCallback` is registered with the Alexa instance to receive those JSON messages.
+The sample just prints the message out, but you could try to apply any change to the web app you like!
+Maybe create an intent that recognizes color and set that color as the CSS property of an element?
+* Plug in a game engine/framework. `./web/index.js` is loaded by the sample in `./web/index.html` as the entry point.
+You could keep adding to `./web/index.js`, replace it, or add new scripts and elements to the HTML page.
+If you’ve chosen to use any sort of framework, follow their guide for how to modify these two key single-page-app files.
+* Add more files.
+You can enrich both the backend and web app with mode content.
+The salient entry points are:
+    * `./lambda/index.js` adds the `handler` property to the `exports` object, which is what lambda will invoke to handle requests.
+As long as you end up with a similar file, exporting the same property, it’ll work.
+The entire `./lambda` folder will be uploaded by ask-cli to your aws account as a single zip file.
+Keep the total size of this trim, to keep iteration time low!
+    * `./web/html` is currently specified as the web app to load, via the `Alexa.Presentation.HTML.Start` directive in the endpoint code.
+You can modify this if need be.
+Otherwise, that HTML page loads `./web/index.js`, which you could generate from other sources instead.
+    * You can add any other asset files for your web app to the `./web` directory, all of which will be synchronized with your S3 bucket by the `deploy-webapp.js` script.
+That uses aws cli’s sync command, which functions roughly like rsync, using hashes to avoid redundant uploads.
+The total number of files and how often they change will affect your iteration time, but not necessarily the size of the files.

 ### Is this sample production ready?

 If you begin a project from this sample and intent to take it all the way to production, you'll need to make various upgrades based on how your project evolves.
 Things to consider: